lauracion/d4p/README.md

 * The Cambridge Analytica made it clear that even partnership with academia can turn into disaster.
 It's important to have data stewards to know who to partner with

+* The public sector can help making this work in the private sector in a self-regulatory framework by asking the private sector to make the private sector work on this (carrot/stick approach - the stick is the shadow of the public sector helping this happenning)

+* Secondary use debate: data was collected for one purpose but insight is usually extracted as a secondary use of that data.
+The use for secondary analyses is a case GDPR does not talk about.

 Slides available upon request

 ### Afternoon

+#### Data Sharing & Data Trusts

+Gefion Thuermer, Johanna Walker